Lisa R. Diller, MD

 Late effects of pediatric cancer, Retinoblastoma, Solid tumors, Wilms tumor, Neuroblastoma, Cancer predisposition, Melanoma, Global health

 450 Brookline Avenue

 Boston, MA 02215

 Dr. Lisa Diller is the Chief Medical Officer, Dana-Farber/Boston Children's Cancer and Blood Disorders Center.
-As a pediatric oncologist and the Clinical Director of Pediatric Oncology, she leads the joint clinical Pediatric Oncology Program at the Dana-Farber Cancer Institute and Children's Hospital Boston.
+As a pediatric oncologist and the Clinical Director of Pediatric Oncology, she leads the joint clinical Pediatric Oncology Program at the Dana-Farber Cancer Institute and Boston Children's Hospital.
 She is also the Director of the Perini Family Survivors Center and the David B. Perini, Jr. Quality of Life Clinic for Cancer Survivors at Dana-Farber.
 She is a Professor of Pediatrics at Harvard Medical School.
 Dr. Diller received a bachelors degree from Harvard University, and earned her medical degree from the University of California at San Diego.
 She was a resident at Boston Children's Hospital and did her subspecialty training at Boston Children's Hospital/Dana-Farber Institute where she has been on the faculty for 19 years.
 Dr. Diller's research focuses on the late effects of treatment for childhood cancer and genetic cancer predisposition syndromes in childhood.
 In addition, she investigates novel treatments for pediatric solid tumors, particularly tumors that occur in infants and toddlers.

 - Stephen E. Sallan Leadership award, 2004

 The focus of our research is in two major areas: the treatment of patients with solid tumors - notably neuroblastoma and Wilms' tumor - and the study of survivors of childhood cancer.